open-ch/pyrene/FAQ.md

 ## <a name="why-does-pyrene-compile-ts-with-bazel"></a>Why does Pyrene compile TS with Bazel ?
 TypeScript code base is compiled to JS with Babel and not tsc (typescript compiler).

-The reason for that is that we need to access the parser during the compilation process for converting the typing of component done in TypeScript into a PropType object in JavaScript.
+The reason for that is that we need to access the parser during the compilation process for converting the typing of props' component done in TypeScript into a PropTypes object in JavaScript.
 See [here](#proptypes-generation).

 ## <a name="hacks-in-pyrene"></a>Hacks in Pyrene